* Click on each question to expand.

 No. Spotlight Inspection Services considers it a conflict of interest for a home inspector to perform repairs.

 Some factors will affect the fee.
 If you are comparing home inspection firms, the fee charged should not be the sole deciding factor, unless of course, the level of service offered is identical.
 We base our pricing on the age, size, and location of the home.
-Please see our fee schedule to determine what your home inspection may cost.

 We suspect the house you are buying is not the cheapest house, but rather a house that you feel represents good value.
 We urge you to choose your home inspector the same way.